On $\mu_{n}$-actions on K3 surfaces in positive characteristic: -quotients mu p-quotients of RDP K3 surfaces and abelian surfaces

-Now consider general $G$.
-Assume $G^0 \neq 1$.
-Let $N \subset G^0$ be a normal subgroup scheme isomorphic to $\mu_p$.
-Applying Lemma \ref{lem:G/N} to the action of $N \subset G^0$ on the smooth non-fixed locus $X^{\sm} \setminus \Fix(N)$, we observe that the action of $G^0/N$ on the RDP K3 surface $X/N$ is symplectic (note that the space of $2$-forms does not change by removing codimension $2$ subschemes from smooth varieties).
-It follows by induction that $X/G^0$ is an RDP K3 surface (resp. an abelian surface), and by assumption the action of $G/G^0$ on $X/G^0$ is symplectic.

-The case $G$ is \'etale and tame remains.
-(If $G$ is commutative and $X$ is a smooth K3 surface (and the characteristic is $0$) then it is a result of Nikulin.)
-By Proposition \ref{prop:tame} the singularities of $X/G$ are RDPs, and $K_{X/G}$ is trivial.
-By the classification of surfaces $X/G$ is an RDP K3 surface or an abelian surface.
-Since $b_1$ cannot increase by taking the quotient, $X/G$ is an RDP K3 surface if $X$ is so. \end{proof}

-As a by-product we can prove the following equivalence (cf.\ Remark \ref{rem:commutative}). \begin{prop} Let $G$ and $X$ be as in Definition \ref{def:symplectic} and assume moreover $G$ itself is commutative of multiplicative type.
-Then the $G$-action on $X$ is symplectic in the sense of Definition \ref{def:symplectic} if and only if $H^0(X^{\sm}, \Omega^2)$ is of weight $0$ with respect to the $G$-action. \end{prop} \begin{proof} Applying Lemma \ref{lem:G/N} as in the proof of Corollary \ref{cor:quotient:symplectic}, we can reduce the assertion to the case $G$ is \'etale and tame.
-As already noted just before Definition \ref{def:symplectic}, in this case $(-)_i$ is the eigenspace for the action of $G(k)$ with eigenvalue $i \in \hat{G}(k) = \Hom(G(k),k^*)$.
-In particular the space of $2$-forms is weight $0$ if and only if $G = G(k)$ acts trivially. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:quotient:non-symplectic}] Let $X$ be either an RDP K3 surface or an abelian surface equipped with a nontrivial non-symplectic $\mu_p$-action.
-Let $D$ be the corresponding derivation of multiplicative type.
+\begin{proof}[Proof of Theorem \ref{thm:quotient:non-symplectic}] Let $X$ be an RDP K3 surface equipped with a nontrivial non-symplectic $\mu_p$-action.
 Let $Y = X/\mu_p$.

-Any derivation on an abelian surface is invariant under translation.
-So if $X$ is abelian then $D$ is fixed-point-free.

-If $D$ has non-isolated fixed points, then $X$ is not abelian and by \cite{Rudakov--Shafarevich:inseparable}*{Corollary 1 to Proposition 3} or by Proposition \ref{prop:2-forms} we have $K_{\tilde{Y}} < 0$ (up to torsion). $\tilde{Y}$ cannot be ruled over a curve of genus $\geq 1$, since K3 surfaces (and any surfaces birational to K3 surfaces) do not admit morphisms to smooth curves of genus $\geq 1$ (since K3 surfaces have $b_1 = 0$).
-Therefore $Y$ is a rational surface.
+We have $b_1(Y) = b_1(X) = 0$, hence as in the tame case (Section \ref{sec:tame quotient}), the minimal resolution $\tilde{Y}$ of $Y$ cannot be abelian, (quasi-)hyperelliptic, nor non-rational ruled.